parivallalShanmugam/DataSpark_EDA_project/README.md

 This project demonstrates a data analysis pipeline that includes data preprocessing using Python, database management with MySQL, and data visualization using Power BI.
 The project analyzes sales data to provide insights into revenue, customer behavior, and sales trends.

-Table of Contents
+Table of Contents:
-Project Overview
+Project Overview,
-Features
+Features,
-Technologies Used
+Technologies Used,
-Data Preprocessing
+Data Preprocessing,
-Database Management
+Database Management,
-Data Visualization
+Data Visualization,

 Project Overview
 This project aims to provide a comprehensive analysis of sales data using a multi-step process that includes: